-Bakhtin (1984, p.
-6) argues that because Dostoevsky's characters are free people, one cannot examine his novels in terms of the usual analysis of plot development.
-Bakhtin and Dostoevsky share the same view of man as a complete being who participates in life and does so freely - rather than at the whim of some fate - even that of a predetermined plot.
-Man is a complete self; he not a collection of roles, but a being.
-The fact that man is free reveals how Bakhtin and Dostoevsky saw man's relation to the cosmos: man does not walk a predetermined path based upon fate, genes, change his environment, or even his "author," but rather interprets his world and lives freely.
-We draw inspiration from Bakhtin and argue that change management has, for too long, focused on monologic implementation of predetermined change, i.e. how to develop the "best plot".
+Bakhtin argues that because Dostoevsky's characters are free people, one cannot examine his novels in terms of the usual analysis of plot development (1984: 6).
+We draw inspiration from Bakhtin and argue that change management has, for too long, focused on monologic implementation of predetermined change, i.e., how to develop the 'best plot'.
 We argue that change agents need to consider their anthropology and ask themselves whether the people in their organizations are the objects of communication or subjects in communication.
 Furthermore, we argue that one's anthropology and one's espoused communication theory are intrinsically intertwined: how one communicates depends entirely on whether one views people as participating subjects in the process or as objects of the process.